 Currently, we use RiversideFM.
 RiversideFM has both an audio and video option and we’ve found that it records the best quality audio for what we’re looking for.
 Although it does come at a cost.
 Some other popular remote recording software that vary in price include Squadcast, Cleanfeed, and Zencastr.

-Additional Resource: Check out our full list of the top 6 remote recording software.
+Additional Resource: Check out our full list of the top 14 remote recording softwares.

 The next option is using your computer.
 This works best for anyone who is recording with just themselves or if you are in person with your guest/co-host(s).